dbos-inc/dbos-docs/docs/tutorials/authentication-authorization.md

 ```

 ## Example
-We demonstrate how to use Operon built-in declarative security:
+In this example, we demonstrate how to use Operon declarative security:

 ```javascript
 // Resolve request identity using HTTP headers.